 - Thoroughly wash your hands before and after feeding meals or treats, cleaning food dishes, and disposing of uneaten food

 Food safety is also an important factor in DIY cat food.
 Leaving food out for too long can result in bacteria and foodborne illness.
 Be sure to throw away any uneaten food in your cat’s bowl, and store the rest in the freezer to preserve its nutrients.

 Substituting one ingredient for another can also deprive your cat of her essential nutrients.
 Nutritional requirements differ among cats of different ages, breeds, and sizes, so the right portion size for your cat may be wrong for another cat.
-Because needs vary widely, we recommend Hill’s Ideal Balance cat food.
-With natural ingredients to accommodate any life stage, Ideal Balance™ contains more than 50 nutrients.
+Because needs vary widely, we recommend Hill’s Science Diet for cats of every age, size and need.

 However, if you are looking for a healthy homemade option to treat your cat every now and again, check out how to make your own homemade cat treats.